Why are these laws in place?

 The prosecution lawyers have to prove that the defendant touched the young person sexually.
 They do not have to prove sexual intercourse took place to get a conviction.

 If the defendant reasonably believed that the young person was over 18, then the prosecution will not be successful, but it is up to the defendant to raise evidence of this to the jury.
-This means that the defendant has to raise evidence of his own innocence if he or she claims to have mistaken the age of the complainant at the time, to show that this mistake was reasonable.
+This means that the defendant has to provide evidence of his own innocence if they claim they were mistaken about the age of the complainant and to show that this mistake was reasonable.
 ‘Reasonable' in this sense means according to how other people would generally judge it.

 If the complainant was less than 13 years old at the time of the allegation, the defendant cannot claim to have thought he or she was over 18.